 Gathering Systems: A series of pipelines that aggregate and deliver various types of products from the production area to a storage terminal or a processing facility.

-GPCM® Base Case: The GPCM Base Case is a quarterly updated forecast produced by RBAC’s experienced staff of expert researchers and energy industry veterans using the industry standard GPCM natural gas modeling system.
+GPCM Base Case: The GPCM Base Case is a quarterly updated database and outlook produced by RBAC’s experienced staff of expert researchers and energy industry veterans using the industry standard GPCM market simulator.
 Each update incorporates explicit assumptions for future weather, economic growth, world oil price, and energy industry developments including new pipelines and storage projects and new demand centers such as natural gas vehicles, petrochemical facilities and gas-to-liquids plants.

-GPCM Viewpoints® on Natural Gas: Also known as GPCM Viewpoints®, is a “light” version of the GPCM model, which gives analysts and managers access to RBAC’s quarterly updated “base case” forecast of natural gas production, pipeline and storage utilization, delivery and price at points throughout the North American gas market in support of better analyses and better decisions for their firms.
+GPCM Viewpoints: GPCM Viewpoints® on Gas and LNG, is a “light” version of GPCM, which gives analysts and managers access to RBAC’s quarterly updated “base case” forecast of natural gas production, pipeline and storage utilization, delivery and price at points throughout the North American gas market in support of better analyses and better decisions for their firms.

-G2M2™: RBAC’s Global Gas Market Model (G2M2™) is designed to develop forecasts and scenarios for the converging global market for natural gas.
-It is a complete system of interrelated models for forecasting natural gas and LNG production, transportation, storage and deliveries across the global gas market in support of high quality analyses and improved decision making.
+G2M2: RBAC’s G2M2® Market Simulator for Global Gas and LNG™ is designed to develop forecasts and scenarios for the converging global market for natural gas.
+It is a complete system of interrelated models for forecasting natural gas and LNG production, transportation, storage and deliveries across the global gas market to support M&A strategy, risk analysis, energy transition and trading.

 Henry Hub: The pricing point for natural gas futures contracts traded on the New York Mercantile Exchange (NYMEX).
 It is a point on the natural gas pipeline system in Erath, Louisiana and is owned by Sabine Pipe Line LLC.